strontic/strontic.github.io/xcyclopedia/library/xwizard.exe-8581F29C5F84B72C053DBCC5372C5DB6.md

 ## Possible Misuse

 *The following table contains possible examples of `xwizard.exe` being misused.
-While `xwizard.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `xwizard.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --